Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube: Model description and the Monte Carlo simulation techniques

 If the configuration gets rejected, the initial configuration is taken as a trial configuration and update it accordingly.
-Typically, we check the flatness of the histogram for every $10,000$ MCS.
-Once the histogram is flat, the modification factor is reduced monotonically by multiplying with $0.5$ $(\ln f\Leftarrow \ln f*0.5)$ and the histogram resets to $H(E)=0$ for all energies.
+Once the histogram is flat, the modification factor is reduced monotonically by multiplying with $0.5$ $(\ln f\Leftarrow \ln f\times 0.5)$ and the histogram resets to $H(E)=0$ for all energies.
+Typically, the flatness $(80\%)$ condition for the energy histogram is checked for every $10,000$ MCS.
 The algorithm repeats the iteration with a new $\ln f$ until it reaches a small enough value (e.g., $\ln f<10^{-8}$).
 The entire process results in the converged DOS of the system.
-One can calculate the thermo-dynamical quantities by finding the partition function of the system from $g(E)$.
+The thermo-dynamical quantities can be calculated by finding the partition function of the system from the estimated $g(E)$.
 The canonical partition function $Z(\beta)$ at any finite temperature can be obtained by, $Z(\beta)=\sum_{E}g(E)~\exp[-\beta E]$.
-The production run performs with the WL acceptance rule in the equation (\ref{eq:5}) with converged DOS.
+The production run is performed with the WL acceptance rule as in the equation (\ref{eq:5}) with converged DOS.
 It begins with an arbitrary configuration $C_0$ and generates the micro-state sequence that constitutes the Markov chain,

-The average of any macroscopic observable $O$ can be computed for canonical distribution using the estimated DOS by un-weighting and re-weighting with the corresponding weight factor.
-The un-weighting is the process of dividing the value $O(C)$ by the probability weight factor $[g(E(C))]^{-1}$ for each configuration.
-The re-weighting is the process of multiplying the value $O(C)$ with the Boltzmann weight factor $\exp[-\beta E]$ for each configuration.
-Thus, we define a weight factor \cite{Murthy2000Monte, Jayasri2005Wang},
+The average of any macroscopic observable $O$ can be computed for the canonical distribution using the estimated DOS by un-weighting and re-weighting with the corresponding weight factor.
+Un-weighting is the process of dividing the value $O(C)$ by the probability weight factor $[g(E(C))]^{-1}$ for each configuration while, re-weighting is the process of multiplying the value $O(C)$ with the Boltzmann weight factor $\exp[-\beta E]$ for each configuration.
+Thus, the weight factor \cite{Murthy2000Monte, Jayasri2005Wang},